adamveld12/jsake/README.md

 Yet another javascript build tool YAJSBT

-This is just a guinea pig project and I don't expect this to take off.
-I just want an imperative and simple task runner in JS that doesn't need plugins or other nonsense to use.
-Something that fits this bill probably already exists, but it doesn't mean I can't give my own shot at it.
+This is me letting out my frustrations with grunt/gulp, their plugin wrappers (that are slow to be updates in some cases) for all of my favorite js libs, and the need to remove a lot of the boilerplate I sometimes write when I opt for  [NPM as a build tool](http://blog.keithcirkel.co.uk/how-to-use-npm-as-a-build-tool/).
+I wanted something that felt like [Rake](https://github.com/ruby/rake) but with a bit more simplicity.
+Something that fits this role probably already exists, but I am too lazy to look and my JS Skillz are a bit rusty and I need an excuse to write code.

 ## How to build